arcticblizzard/Coinmarch/docs/player-introduction/character-creation/character-creation.md

 ---

+## Choosing Expertises

+Expertises represent the domains your characters know best, things they have passions for that may or may not be directly tied into their chosen career.
+Please select two domains from the list of available Expertises, which can be found [here](/Coinmarch/player-introduction/character-creation/expertise/).

+These expertises will play a part in environment observations and specific spot rolls during investigations.
+More on the mechanic can be found [here](/Coinmarch/player-introduction/observation/).

+---

 ## Choosing a Knack

 Each character begins with a Knack - a unique ability picked up through hard lessons, close calls, or raw instinct.
 Knacks grant both a small **passive** benefit that is always in effect, and a limited-use **active** **ability** that can be triggered during play.
 These knacks represent what sets your character apart from the other cutthroats and misfits scraping by in the city’s underbelly.